foxwallet/hc.foxwallet.com/docs/01-basic/08-invite.md

 ## 3. Enter invitation code

 * Copy and send your invitation code to your friends
-* Let your friends click the "Enter invitation code" menu in "Settings" page
+* Let your friends click the "Enter invitation code" menu in "Me" page

   ![setting-enter-invite-code](../img/setting-enter-invite-code.webp)
 * click “Bind Identity First” and choose an ETH account.